tracy-o/learning-day/docs/load-test-results/2022-06-13-tls-termination.md

 # TLS Termination Loadtest Report

-The purpose of these loadtests is to measure the performance differences between terminating TLS connection on the load balancer as we currently do and terminating the TLS connection on the instance while also verifying client certificates.
+The purpose of these loadtests is to measure the performance differences between terminating TLS connections on the load balancer as we currently do and terminating TLS connections on the instance while also verifying client certificates.

 ## ;TLDR
 Terminating TLS on the instance is much less performant.
 - When using on instance TLS termination we can reach between 3000-3200 rps
-- When using TLS termination from the load balancer (without client side verification) you can comfortably reach over 10000 rps.
+- When using TLS termination from the load balancer (without client side verification) we can comfortably reach over 10000 rps.
 - That over 3x better performance

 ## Loadtest Configuration